Terabitas/gitbook/rest_api_service_explained.md

 Before you begin, please follow [Setting up environment](setting_up_environment.md) section if you haven't done that yet.

-## Overview

 In this guide we will create REST API service and will produce docker image.
 This guide is a detailed version of [this guide](rest_api_in_less_than_3_minutes.md).

 ## Setup project skeleton

 To setup project skeleton we will use `nildev` tool.
 Under the hood `nildev` uses [project](https://github.com/nildev/project).
-We we will start by creating `authx-service.json` file at home directory:
+We will start by creating `authx-service.json` file at home directory:

 ```
 wget https://raw.githubusercontent.com/nildev/prj-tpl-basic-api/master/project.config.json -O ~/authx-service.json